PerfectSlayer/download-release-action/README.md

 ## Principle

-The action scans for published non-draft releases with tags `vX.Y.Z`, find the latest for each major `X` version, and ensure the related _download releases_ tagged `download-latest_vX` and `download-latest` refer to their latest version.
+The action scans for published non-draft releases with tags `vX.Y.Z`, find the latest for each major `X` version, and ensure the related _download releases_ tagged `download-latest_vX` and `download-latest` refer to their latest versions.
-If not, it downloads the `dd-java-agent.jar `attachment from the latest version, upload it to the _download releases_ and update theirs bodies to refer to the latest version.
+If not, it downloads the `dd-java-agent.jar `attachment from the latest version, upload it to the _download releases_ and update their bodies to refer to their latest versions.

 ## Usage